katewessels/right_in_tune/README.md

 ## Next Steps
 #### Improve model accuracy
+- Train and optimize other models based on MFCC feature matrix
-- Train a CNN with all audio data as images - use keras weighting feature to account for unbalanced classes
+- Train a CNN with all ~300,000 MFCC images, using keras weighting feature to account for unbalanced classes
-- Try to increase accuracy in Random Forest Model with hyperparameter tuning through a gridsearch
-- Train other classifier models based on MFCC coefficients and an over- or under- sampling technique

 #### Extend scope of the project
 - Build a model to predict other features from the audio samples, like pitch or source
-- Build a model to extract instrument and pitch from more complex audio samples, including multiple instruments playing together
+- Build a model to predict features from more complex audio samples, such as those with multiple instruments playing at the same time